 Thank every person who offers you meaningful feedback, for they want you to succeed.
 Although it may hurt to know what you did wrong, understand their motives, and thank them.

 To conclude, we should value criticism.
 Unfortunately, we only value praise.
 When people speak kind words, we feel happy.
 When people criticize, we feel miserable.
 However, if we only received false flattery, how would we ever make progress?
 We should take criticism as an opportunity to promote self-growth.
-If we can learn the art to process feedback differently and learn from it, we’ll always bounce back a stronger, wiser, and more resilient human being.
+If we can learn the art to process feedback differently and learn from it, we’ll always bounce back as stronger, wiser, and more resilient human beings.

 You can further refer to these articles-